ryan95f/yamlator/README.md

 [![Test](https://github.com/Ryan95Z/yamler/actions/workflows/test.yaml/badge.svg)](https://github.com/Ryan95Z/yamler/actions/workflows/test.yaml)

 Yamler is a CLI tool that allows a YAML file to be validated against a schema.
-When executed, the YAML data structure is compared against the rules to validate that the required keys are present and the data type is correct.
+When executed, the YAML data structure is compared against the rules to validate that the required keys are present and the data types are correct.
 Once the YAML file has been validated, a list of violations will be returned that can be used to amend the file.

 ## Installing the package

-The Yamler package can be installed by PyPi with:
+The Yamler package can be installed from PyPi with:

 ```bash
 pip install yamler